Steinbach Black Wings Linz

 The Steinbach Black Wings Linz are a member of the ICE Hockey League (ICEHL).
-They play their home games in Linz, Austria at the Keine Sorgen EisArena.
+They play their home games in Linz, Austria at the Linz AG Eisarena.

 History

 The EHC Black Wings Linz was founded in 1992.
 After several years in the Austrian minor leagues 2000 the Black Wings started in the highest league Erste Bank Eishockey Liga.
 In their inaugural season in 2000–01 the Black Wings reached third place in the regular season before suffering elimination in the playoffs.
 The season 2001–02 they just lost the finals and finished the season as vice champion.
 In only their third season, in 2002–03, the Black Wings won the Austrian championship, their first.

 After the EHC Black Wings Linz went bankrupt in 2005 they were re-established as EHC LIWEST Black Wings Linz through sponse LIWEST.
 Since under the new ownership the Black Wings have had their best result to date in the championship in season 2006–07 as they became vice champion once more.
 One year later the Black Wings unexpectedly won the regular season but failed in the playoffs.

 In 2012 the Black Wings defeated EC KAC in five games to claim their second EBEL championship in franchise history.